DaveOke/ParadoxHassMQTT/README.md

 # ParadoxHassMQTT

-Support for Paradox Alarms using the Paradox Home Integration Module (PRT3)
+HomeAssistant Support for Paradox Alarms using the Paradox Home Automation Integration Module (PRT3)

 # Installation